ricardosalveti/systemready-template/README.md

     ./fw/uefi_shell
-        Run the following commands in UEFI Shell and attach the logs (if not already done by ACS):
+        Run the following commands in UEFI Shell and attach the logs (if not already done by ACS).
+The UEFI Shell can be run from the ACS image by pressing a key at the UEFI timeout prompt before tests begin to execute.
             Shell> pci
             Shell> drivers
             Shell> devices